btbest/gsoc-guidance/ideas-list.md

 We want to take this to the next level and allow users to run machine learning workflows across scales.
 For example, users could provide pixel labels at a low scale, but choose to train the classifier and run computations at native resolution.

+There are two ways to approach this (alternative project ideas):

+1. (Harder) Let the user to label images on one scale, but then make it possible to switch the display scale and preview the result at another scale.
+One problem would need to be addressed before this can even be attempted: Most workflows contain some parts that cannot handle a change in image size within a running workflow.
+2. (Easier) In the Image Export Options widget, analogous to the existing "Cutout Subregion" (i.e. crop), add an option area to for scaling the export.
+It should allow the user to enter a scaling factor or alternatively target size (in pixels).
+The widget could additionally scan if any input images are multiscale, and if so, provide a pre-selection of scaling factors or target sizes that correspond to the input image scales.

 * Skills involved: Python language, scikit-image, scikit-learn
 * Difficulty: Hard
 * Duration: Long (350h)